dotnet/EntityFramework.Docs/entity-framework/core/modeling/relational/tables.md

 ## Conventions

-By convention, each entity will be setup to map to a table with the same name as the `DbSet<TEntity>` property that exposes the entity on the derived context.
+By convention, each entity will be set up to map to a table with the same name as the `DbSet<TEntity>` property that exposes the entity on the derived context.
 If no `DbSet<TEntity>` is included for the given entity, the class name is used.

 ## Data Annotations